 A good research question will:

-- Keep you focussed on a specific topic
+- keep you focused on a specific topic

-The research question, if done right, will help you to set out what it is that you want to answer.
+The research question, if correctly completed, will help you to set out what it is that you want to answer.
 This can help you make a plan for your research, but might also help you to foresee any potential challenges or problems.
 This will save you time, energy, and effort.

 Having a good research question means that you have something against which you can continually ask, “am I addressing the question?”, “am I tackling it head on?”, and finally, once it’s finished, “has my research question been answered and am I happy with that answer?”.